ACTS history at St. Bernard's

 At St. Bernard’s Parish in Tulsa, the proposal for ACTS was brought to Msgr.
 Patrick Gaalaas in 2010 by a parishioner named Liza McGinn, who had attended ACTS in Texas.
 Msgr.
 Gaalaas put Liza in touch with Kathy Sands and Ana Andujar, who had been telling him about a retreat program called Christ Renews His Parish.
 Maybe because they were newcomers to St. Bernard’s, these three women recognized the need for an effective and speedy way to enter into community at church.
 Monsignor gave his approval.

 Teams of Texas volunteers then arrived from Muenster, Lindsay and Gainesville in early 2011 to present the initial mission, making St. Bernard’s the first Oklahoma parish where ACTS retreats were held.
-In the past six years, our men and women have each held 11 retreats.
-A total of 492 adults have attended an ACTS retreat sponsored by St. Bernard’s at various locations: Camp Loughridge, the University of Tulsa, Oral Roberts University and Camp Christian.
-Not to be left out, the youth of our parish have had five Teen ACTS retreats of their own.
+In the past eight years, our men and women have each held 12 retreats.
+About 520 adults have attended an ACTS retreat sponsored by St. Bernard’s at various locations: Camp Loughridge, the University of Tulsa, Oral Roberts University and Camp Christian.
+Not to be left out, the youth of our parish have had six Teen ACTS retreats of their own.
 A 12-member committee called Core serves as the ACTS governing group at the parish level, encouraging further spiritual growth, servant hearts and strong community among the people of St. Bernard’s.

 ACTS continues to grow nationally and even outside the United States, reaching parishes in at least 25 U.S. states and in Mexico, Canada, South Africa, Honduras and England.
 Thousands of people attend the retreats each year.
 Parishes where ACTS is established often receive the invitation and the privilege to bring retreats to new territory.
 ACTS Mission headquarters in San Antonio asked St. Bernard’s to help advance the spread of ACTS through missions to Christ the King parish in Tulsa in 2014; to Great Bend, Kan., in 2015-2016; and to St. Benedict’s parish in Broken Arrow in 2016-2017.
 With humble and grateful hearts, we are passing on what we received.